 I feel a deep attraction to sterling silver.
 Its raw form offers the challenge of endless possibilities, while the finished work suggests inevitability.
 My minimalistic designs are influenced by the Japanese concept of simplicity as inspired by nature.
 I believe sterling silver is the perfect medium for translating these aesthetics into jewelry.

 For my Botanical Collection, I employ fold-forming techniques and hammered work to create distinct three-dimensional organic forms.
 Presented as a group, these pieces suggest the rustic elegance of a hidden garden.
 Viewed individually, each piece is a contemporary interpretation of a natural shape.

 My necklaces and earrings are often accented by customizable hand set gemstones in my Galaxy Collection.
 Together these forms evoke the mystery and infinity of the cosmos.
-This collection is inspired by the prominent twinkling stars above Northern Japan, and in traditional Tanabata custom, I hope the wearer’s wishes come true.
+This collection is inspired by the prominent twinkling stars above Northern Japan, and in the traditional Tanabata custom, I hope the wearer’s wishes come true.